Pain in Paradise: Medical Malpractice on Cruise Ships

 - The harm lead to specific damage

-For example, if a passenger becomes ill after a norovirus outbreak, it would not necessarily be medical malpractice, because the doctor did not directly cause the harm.
+For example, if a passenger becomes ill after a norovirus outbreak, it would not necessarily be medical malpractice.
 On the other hand, if a busy doctor forgets to check vital signs and a patient goes into cardiac arrest, the doctor might be liable.